Louis Alexandre Raimon: Biography

 His clientele included Princess Beatrix of the Netherlands, the Duchess of Windsor (who had introduced him to the international aristocracy as he was starting out), Isabelle, comtesse de Paris, Jacqueline de Ribes, Aimée de Heeren, Farah Diba, Hope Portocarrero, Gloria Guinness, Dolores Guinness, Jacqueline Kennedy Onassis, Queen Sirikit of Thailand, Frederica of Hanover, Princess Grace of Monaco, and also actresses such as Audrey Hepburn, Lauren Bacall, Liza Minnelli, Shirley MacLaine, Greta Garbo, Maria Callas, Sophia Loren, María Félix, Banu Alkan, Arletty, Michèle Morgan and Romy Schneider and Amel Taourit.

 In 1963, he created Elizabeth Taylor's hairdo for the film Cleopatra.
 He was very close to Taylor, whom he considered a personal friend.
 He designed her coiffures for many movies in which she starred, as well as for her wedding with actor Richard Burton.
 For her, he also created the famous layered "artichoke" cut.
 In 1964, he created all of the hair designs for Tippi Hedren in her role as a compulsive thief in Marnie, directed by Alfred Hitchcock.

 He was also the hairdresser of King Hassan II and the Queen of Jordan and was invited by the Shah of Iran Mohammad Reza Pahlavi to dress the hair of most prestigious guest of the lavish celebration of Persepolis in 1971.

 He was the president of the Organization Mondiale de la Coiffure from 1978 until 1993.

-At the exhibition "The Grace Kelly Years", in the summer of 2007 at the Grimaldi Forum in Monaco, Frédéric Mitterrand gave a tribute to Alexandre's long-lasting work for Princess Grace of Monaco by displaying a selection of original drawings by the master, pictures and letters.
-These exceptional pieces, all property of the Grimaldi family, showed the dedication and the great respect that he had for the Princess and for Monaco.
+At the exhibition "The Grace Kelly Years", in the summer of 2007 at the Grimaldi Forum in Monaco, Frédéric Mitterrand gave a tribute to Alexandre's long-lasting work for Princess Grace of Monaco by displaying a selection of original drawings, pictures and letters.
+The pieces are property of the Grimaldi family.